nataalii/react-final/README.md

 # 🎬 MovieApp – React

-A sleek and responsive movie database app built with **React** and powered by the **OMDb API**.
+A sleek and responsive movie database app built with **React** and powered by the **TMDb API**.
 Search for your favorite films, explore details, switch between Dark/Light mode, and save your favorites.

 ### 🌐 Live Demo
 👉 [View the App](https://nataalii.github.io/react-final/)